finos/common-cloud-controls/docs/formation/bootstrap.md

 Process:

 1. A proposed charter will be presented to an open-invite irregular call
-1. Inaugural committee members will be nominated by the members of the same call
 1. The greater community will be notified via ccc-participants+subscribe@lists.finos.org
 1. A feedback period will be held for seven (7) days, during which time anyone may give feedback
 1. A consensus will be sought in an open-invite irregular call at the end of the feedback period
 1. If consensus is achieved, the charter will be accepted
+1. Inaugural committee members will be nominated by the charter authors
+1. Upon approval from the FINOS Board, the inaugural committee members will begin the next phase

 # Phase 2 — Organizational Bootstrapping